Eastern Gray Squirrel

 This post may contain affiliate links to our partners like Chewy, Amazon, and others.
 Purchasing through these helps us further the A-Z Animals mission to educate about the world's species.

 View all of the Eastern Gray Squirrel images!

 Up to 20 eastern gray squirrels live in every acre of forest in the eastern half of the United States.

 A common inhabitant of forests, parks, and urban areas of the eastern United States, the eastern gray squirrel is instantly recognizable to a large portion of the country.
 Despite the fact that they are a common and important part of the forest ecosystem in their natural habitat, they are considered an invasive species in much of the world.

 The eastern gray squirrel is a solitary animal, although it can coexist with other gray squirrels in a particular area.
 While caching food for the winter, they will sometimes pretend to hide the food, going through the motions while holding the nuts or acorns in their mouth.
 They do this when they suspect another squirrel may be watching their activities.
 Gray squirrels will take the caches left by others if they find them.

 The eastern gray squirrel has a home territory of several acres that overlaps that of other squirrels.
 They remain close to this area throughout their lifespan and rarely range more than 200 yards from their den during any single year.

-- An early start to the breeding season and short gestation period allow a female squirrel to raise two litters of kits each season
+- An early start to the breeding season and a short gestation period allows a female squirrel to raise two litters of kits each season.

 - Gray squirrels use a combination of smell and spatial memory to find previously buried caches.